 Elmgreen Elmgreen & Dragset

-Michael Elmgreen was born in 1961, in Copenhagen, Denmark and Ingar Dragset was born in 1969, in Trondheim, Norway.
-They met in 1994, in Elmgreen’s home town, when he was dedicated to performative poetry and Dragset studied theatre.
-They started working together in 1995, and in 1997 they moved to Berlin, where they live.
-With connections to institutional criticism, their work aims to reconfigure the conventions of art presentation and reception.
-If the spaces where they show their work rarely come out intact as a result of the sculptural installations they create, suffering multiple transformations, the relationship of the objects with the scenarios and the discourses that involve them are also questioned.
-To the humour present in the pieces, a performative component is added, to which identity, social and political concerns are connected.
-The practice of installation in public space is another constant in the work of the duo.
-From the many exhibitions, the following solo exhibitions stand out: Kunsthalle Zurich, 2003; Tate Modern, London, 2004; Malmõ Konsthall, 2007; Bojmans van Beuningen Museum, Rotterdam, 2011; Astrup Fearnley Museum of Modern Art, Oslo, 2014; Ullens Center for Contemporary Art, Beijing, 2016; Pinakothek der Moderne, Munich and Whitechapel Gallery, London, 2018; Statens Museum of Art, Copenhagen, 2019 and Espoo Museum of Modern Art, 2020.
-In 2003, they were awarded the Preis der Nationalgalerie für Junge Kunst, Hamburger Bahnhof, Berlin; in 2009, the Special Mention at the 53rd Venice Bienale and, in 2020, the B.Z-Kultrupreis.
-From their curatorships: the 15th Istambul Biennial, 2017 and There I Belong – Hannershoi, Statens Museum for Art, Copenhagen, 2019.
-Their work is represented in various collections, such as the Astrup Fearnley Museet, Oslo; Fonds National d’Art Contemporain, Paris; Fundación Jumex Arte Contemporâneo, Mexico City; Hamburger Bahnhof Museum für Gegenwart, Berlin; Louisiana Museum, Humlebaek; Malmõ Art Museu, Malmõ; Moderna Museet, Stockholm; Museum of Contemporary Art, Chicago; MUMOK, Vienna; National Gallery of Canada, Ottawa; Pinakothek der Moderne, Munich; Zürich Kunsthalle.
+Their numerous exhibitions include solo shows at the Kunsthalle Zurich, 2003; Tate Modern, London, 2004; Boijmans van Beuningen Museum, Rotterdam, 2011; Astrup Fearnley Museum of Modern Art, Oslo, 2014; Ullens Center for Contemporary Art, Beijing, 2016; Pinakothek der Moderne, Munich and Whitechapel Gallery, London, 2018; Statens Museum of Art, Copenhagen, 2019; Espoo Museum of Modern Art, 2020; Fondazione Prada, Milan 2022; Centre Pompidou-Metz, 2023-24; Amorepacific Museum of Art, Seoul 2024-25; and Museum of Old and New Art, Barridale 2024-25.
+In 2003, they won the Preis der Nationalgalerie für Junge Kunst, Hamburger Bahnhof, Berlin; in 2009, the Special Mention of the 53rd Venice Biennale; and, in 2020, the B.Z-Kultrupreis.
+They have curated the 15th Istanbul Biennial, 2017 and There I Belong - Hammershoi, Statens Museum for Art, Copenhagen, 2019.
+They are represented in various collections, including Astrup Fearnley Museet, Oslo; Fonds National d'Art Contemporain, Paris; Fundación Jumex Arte Contemporáneo, Mexico City; Hamburger Bahnhof Museum für Gegenwart, Berlin; Louisiana Museum, Humlebæk; Malmö Art Museum, Malmö; Moderna Museet, Stockholm; Museum of Contemporary Art Chicago; MUMOK, Vienna; National Gallery of Canada, Ottawa; Pinakothek der Moderne, Munich; and Zürich Kunsthalle.